Replication API¶

 Galera Cluster is built on top of a proprietary group communication system layer, which implements a virtual synchrony QoS.
 Virtual synchrony unifies the data delivery and cluster membership services, providing clear formalism for message delivery semantics.

-While virtual synchrony guarantees consistency, it does not guarantee temporal synchrony, which is necessary for smooth multi-master operations.
+While virtual synchrony guarantees consistency, it does not guarantee temporal synchrony, which is necessary for smooth multi-primary operations.
 To address this, Galera Cluster implements its own runtime-configurable temporal flow control.
 Flow control keeps nodes synchronized to a fraction of a second.

 At the transport level, Galera Cluster is a symmetric undirected graph.
 All database nodes connect to each other over a TCP connection.
 By default, TCP is used for both message replication and the cluster membership services.
 However, you can also use UDP multicast for replication in a LAN.